 Starter

-The Starter plan costs $5 monthly and includes essential features such as an online store, a mobile app, and 24/7 customer support.
+The Starter plan costs $9/month and includes essential features such as an online store, a mobile app, and 24/7 customer support.

 This plan suits small businesses and individuals starting with an online store.